Azure/azure-policy/samples/SQL/sql-db-skus/README.md

-# Allowed Application Gateway SKUs
+# Allowed SQL DB SKUs

-This policy enables you to specify a set of application Gateway SKUs that your organization can deploy.
+This policy enables you to specify a set of SQL DB SKUs

 ## Deploy Policy to Azure